aspose-zip/Aspose.ZIP-Products/zip/net/extract/mpt/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your MPT files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="MPT" readMoreLink="https://docs.fileformat.com/project-management/mpt/" >}}
-Files with .mpt extension are Microsoft Project template files.
-These contain basic information and structure along with document settings for creating .MPP files.
-Such a template file offers default settings such as schedule or budget information for a particular project.
-It, however, can not save project related data such as tasks, resources or assignments.
-Once modified, the template files can be saved as standard MPP file for further working with it.
-Microsoft Project comes with a master template file named "Global.mpt" that is opened when a new template file is to be created.
-MPT files use application/vnd.ms-project and application/x-project as standard MIME types.
-MPT files can be opened with Moos Project Viewer, Microsoft Project, and MPXJ programs on Windows, Linux and MacOS platforms.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->